Saskatoon Transit: Fleet

 New Flyer D40LF in Saskatoon Transit's default blue scheme, with bike rack, received from New Flyer in 2002.

 New Flyer D40LFR, painted in Saskatoon Transit's blue paint scheme, with bike rack, received in 2007 from New Flyer.

 Nova Bus LFS painted in Saskatoon Transit's blue paint scheme, with bike rack, received in 2016 from Nova Bus.

 Grande West Vicinity Classic in Saskatoon Transit's blue paint scheme, with bike rack, received in 2017 from Grande West.

 Nova Bus LFSA in Saskatoon Transit's default blue paint scheme, with bike rack, received early 2025 from Nova Bus.

+Safety Concerns

+In recent years, many Saskatonians have expressed concern over driver and passenger safety on Saskatoon Transit buses.
+These concerns are largely due to an increase of misconduct on buses, including open consumption of alcohol and illegal drugs, uttering threats, physical violence, and weapons carrying, all of which are crimes in Canada.
+There have been numerous incidents of stabbings on Saskatoon Transit in 2025.
+In March 2025, a 20-year-old woman was arrested for carrying a concealed knife and for threatening a ride operator.
+In April 2025, a 14-year-old boy was stabbed in an attempted mugging while he was riding the bus.
+In May 2025, a 15-year-old girl was arrested for a non-lethal stabbing that took place on a Saskatoon Transit bus.
+An additional concern was bear spray attacks.
+In October 2024, three bear spray assaults occurred on Saskatoon Transit buses.
+Bear spray attacks have also occurred at or near high schools in Saskatoon, including E. D. Feehan Catholic High School in 2023 and Walter Murray Collegiate in 2025.